 powerful political music is still around today, if you know where to look.

 See a short clip of Alastair performing this program below.

-This Land is Your Land: The Life and Times of Woody Guthrie (Grades 4-12; 55 minutes)
+This Land is Your Land: The Life and Times of Woody Guthrie (Grades 4 and up; 55 minutes)

 Who is the man behind America's best-known folk song?
 This performance is a coming of age story about America's

 greatest troubadour, told through the lyrics of his own songs.
 Not only has Woody Guthrie's style and legacy of